 If you do run into trouble with Bluetooth compatibility, an ANT+ connection will allow you to communicate with any device by simply plugging an ANT+ dongle into one of the USB ports.
 Dual communication protocols provide the easiest connection regardless of what type of display device you're trying to use.

 The other portion of the category is power accuracy.
 Smart trainers base resistance on power measured in watts.
 Each employs a power meter that measures power output.
 The most accurate way to do this is to read power at the hub, which is the method utilized by direct drive trainers.
 Tire drive models read power farther down the chain at the drum/resistance unit interface and thus do not offer the same level of power accuracy.
-Tire drive trainers must contend with more variables when measuring power, primarily the effect that tire drag has on the reading.
+Tire drive trainers must contend with more variables when measuring power, primarily the effect of tire drag on the reading.
 As a tire heats from friction, the rolling resistance changes, as does the air pressure within the tire.
 The combination of both factors affects rolling resistance.
 Because of this, tire drive trainers inherently provide a more variable and less accurate measure of power.

-Lower scoring products suffered from less intuitive native applications.
+Lower-scoring products suffered from less intuitive native applications.
 Their power accuracy also tended to increase significantly.
 That said, we welcome the lower end of the market adopting the dual standard communication protocols of ANT+ and Bluetooth, something that wasn't nearly as ubiquitous just a year ago.

 Road feel ranks right up there in importance with connectivity.
 The best simulate the sensation of riding on the road.
 Poor quality models lack the feeling of inertia you get when riding out on the road.
 Achieving a good road feel is a complicated feat of engineering.
 Standard and smart models deliver a good road feel in different ways.

 Smart trainers are a bit more complicated than standard fluid ones.
-The response to the control protocol from the application determines road feel in combination with the flywheel, or virtual flywheel in the case of the Tacx Neo 2T Smart.
+The response to the control protocol from the application determines road feel in combination with the flywheel or virtual flywheel in the case of the Tacx Neo 2T Smart.
 During testing, we used a test to determine how long the flywheel would spin once pedaling stopped from 200 watts at 20 mph.
 We tested the lowest resistance setting on the smart trainers using the native applications.

 Durability and Stability

 Is this thing going to last?
 Am I going to tip it over if I go too hard on a sprint?
 Am I going to break this thing?
 Is this thing going to break my favorite two-wheeled toy?
 These are some of the questions we had during testing.
-We found the heaviest models to be the most stable during use, but it should be noted that we never felt at risk of tipping over with any trainers during testing.
+The heaviest models definitely felt the most stable during use, but we never felt at risk of tipping over with any of these trainers we tested.
 The Saris H3 is a standout product with a fully enclosed design.
 The resistance unit and flywheel are all protected from exposure to sweat and damage by the plastic shell.
-The legs have a 19.5" footprint when open, providing excellent stability when combined with weight.
-Other standout products include the Kinetic Road Machine Control and Kickr Snap that both have tubular steel frames that provide great durability and stability.
+When open, the legs have a 19.5" footprint, providing excellent stability when combined with weight.
+Other standout products include the Kinetic Road Machine Control and Kickr Snap, which have tubular steel frames that provide great durability and stability.

 Wheel and Hub Compatibility

 Direct drive models have the advantage here because they do not rely on the rear wheel to drive the resistance unit.
-The H3 Smart is compatible with both 130 and 135mm quick-release frames, as well as 142 and 148mm through axle frames using adaptors.
+The H3 Smart is compatible with both 130 and 135mm quick-release frames and 142 and 148mm through axle frames using adaptors.
 Most other high-end models also support these expanded axle sizes, but you might need to purchase the adaptors separately.
 This makes the machines compatible with almost any type of bike available: road, cyclocross, or mountain.
 The tire drive trainers we tested will work with thru-axle bikes as well but require adaptors, and we recommend you use a slick tire rather than the knobby you probably have on your off-road machine.

-Along with the Neo 2T, the Saris H3 and Wahoo Fitness KICKR are the highest scoring products overall for design.
+Along with the Neo 2T, the Saris H3 and Wahoo Fitness KICKR are the highest-scoring products overall for design.
 Excellent durability, stability, and a well-thought-out design set them apart from the competition.
-Among the tire drive models, we are most impressed with the Kinetic Road Machine Control and Saris Fluid 2.
+We are most impressed with the Kinetic Road Machine Control and Saris Fluid 2 among the tire drive models.

 Physical Set Up